Firewall

 • Minimal (most compatible)

-• Medium (added in 2018)
+• Medium (updated in 2018)

-• 7G Firewall (added in 2020)
+• 7G Firewall (updated in 2024)

-• 8G Firewall (added in 2024)
+• 8G Firewall (updated in 2026, recommended)

 On Apache servers, you can place the firewall rules in htaccess file or load the firewall on the WordPress Initialization process.